Overhead view of a workplace during a normal day with several people engaged in calm activity — calm non-incident scene

 Check-ins and status

 Four statuses drive every check-in: Safe, En Route, Need Help, Danger.
-Occupants check in via the QR code at their muster point or through a portal fallback on any device with a browser.
+Occupants check in via the QR code at their assembly point or through a portal fallback on any device with a browser.

 • Four statuses: Safe, En Route, Need Help, Danger.

-• QR code at every muster point and floor exit pre-fills the check-in form.
+• QR code at every assembly point and floor exit pre-fills the check-in form.

 • Portal check-in fallback for any device with a browser.